ZacharyEllison/ZacharyEllison.github.io/_posts/2018-03-03-Moon-Era-One.md

 layout: post
 title: "First Post of the Moon Era"
 date: 2018-03-03
-excerpt: "An introduction and a first try at a blog post"
+excerpt: "Or how I gave up on giving up and gave in to giving in, a story of accountability"
 tags: [intro post, test, plans]
 feature: https://cdn.pixabay.com/photo/2018/02/19/19/16/door-3165944_960_720.jpg
 comments: true